Leyden Area Public Libraries

 Franklin Park Public Library , 10311 Grand Ave., Franklin Park, IL 60131.
 Hours: 9 a.m.-9 p.m.
 Monday-Thursday; 9 a.m.-5 p.m.
 Friday and Saturday; 1-5 p.m.
 Sunday.
 Registration required for all programs unless otherwise stated.
 Call (847) 455-6016; fax (847) 455-6416; www.franklinparklibrary.org; IM askfppl; e-mail email@example.com; Facebook facebook.com/askfppl; Twitter twitter.com/askfppl.
 Most programs are free.

 Knit & Crochet Group: 1 p.m.
-June 9.
-Learn tips for knitting and crocheting or to share projects.
+Sept.
+8. Come on the second Saturday of each month to learn tips for knitting and crocheting or to share projects.

 Quilter’s Circle: 9:30 a.m.
-Call for next date.
-Quilt in the company of others.
+Sept.
+5. Quilt in the company of others.
 Work on a sampler quilt block by block or bring in your own quilting project.
 Newcomers to the group (and to quilting!) are always welcome.

 Computer Tutorials: Sign up for a free tutorial on Computer Basics, Internet, E-mail, or Microsoft Office software.
 Call (847) 455-6016, Ext.
 2 or come in to sign up.
 También en español.

 Homebound Service: (for blind and physically disabled).
+The library has homebound service for people who are unable to come to the library due to physical limitations.
 Someone will deliver and pick up requested items.
 Also, if you are a Franklin Park resident you can be set up with books on CD through the Voices of Vision program.
 They will provide you with the equipment and a variety of reading materials.
-Call Janet Lynch Forde (847) 455-6016; e-mail email@example.com.
+Call Janet Lynch Forde (847) 455-6016; e-mail firstname.lastname@example.org.

 River Grove Public Library , 8638 W. Grand Ave.
 Registration necessary for all unless otherwise noted.
 Call Dayna Tucker (708) 453-4484 to register or go to www.rivergrovelibrary.org.